sosterwalder/c4irp/doc/RULES.rst

   - So we have a pure-python and C implementation

 * Static linking rules
-* Always check coverage and scan-build
-* The development build system may be hacky

-  - BUT the release build system (make.release, setup.py) must be rock solid

 * Provide wheels
 * Provide distro packages